CORENAUTICS/corenautics.github.io/docs/README.md

-# corenautics.github.io
-# Hi there 👋.
+# Hi Welcome, This is Us 👋.

 This repo is for the Github Static Site for CorenauTiX found [here](https://corenautics.github.io)

 ###  🙋‍♀️ **What is CoreNauTiX**?